skymansandy/wiretapKMP/docs/ktor/migration.md

 ### SSE — new experimental API

 SSE logging is new in RC10.
-Install the plugin and use `wiretapped()` on your SSE session:
+Install the plugin and sessions are wrapped automatically:

 ```kotlin
 val client = HttpClient {